dleporis/UR5-laser-welding/README.txt

 Then I 3D-printed fixtures to hold the impeller on the table and a to attach the laser pointer to the end-effector.
 I executed the program with the laser pointer "welding" the part on the welding paths.

+The URscript source code containing welding paths is located in /working_inside-out and /working_outside-in

 Video of robot:
 https://www.youtube.com/watch?v=1Pe1Ph-JeZw